Student banned over David Willetts Cambridge University protest

 A university spokesman said: "The university notes the decision of the Court of Discipline in its proceedings.

 "By statute, the Court of Discipline is an independent body, which is empowered to adjudicate when a student is charged by the university advocate with an offence against the discipline of the university.

 "The court may impose a range of sentences."

-The student, who is the only person to be punished over the incident, has 28 days to appeal.'Singled out'
+The student, who is the only person to be punished over the incident, has 28 days to appeal.

 A spokesman for Cambridge University Students' Union criticised the findings of the hearing.

 "Many students and fellows took part in the action that the student is being singled out for," he said.